TRICKS TO USE BEFORE LABOR

 Herbs can be very useful during labor and after birth to ease pain, calm emotions, and help speed recovery.
-The herbs described below have been use for years by midwives and birthing women.*
+The herbs described below have been used for years by midwives and moms.

 - Blue cohosh and black cohosh are two herbs that work synergistically to bring on labor, but do not use them prior to 39 weeks of pregnancy.